Living in Lancaster

 Is Lancaster a good place to live?

-What schools are in Lancaster?
+What are the schools in Lancaster like?

-What is the transport like in Lancaster?
+What is the average house price in Lancaster?

 Where does this data come from?